AwakeAE/blog-lost-pieces/pages/about.md

 ---
 title: About
-description: About me test
+description: About me
 sidebar: false
 disableComment: true
 ---
-# about me
+# About me
-coming soon...
+Hi there~

+I am Chenchen Ding, a student of EECS in Southern University of Science and Technology.